ibexa/documentation-developer/docs/personalization/enable_personalization.md

 ## Set up user roles and permissions

 Depending on your requirements, you may need to set up `edit` and `view` [permissions](permissions.md) to grant users access to recommendation settings that relate to different SiteAccesses and results that come from these websites.

 ## Configure recommendation logic

-When you enable the Personalization, you can go back to the Back Office, refresh the Personalization dashboard and proceed with [configuring the logic]([[= user_doc =]]/personalization/perso_configuration) used to calculate the recommendation results.
+When you enable the Personalization, you can go back to the back office, refresh the Personalization dashboard and proceed with [configuring the logic]([[= user_doc =]]/personalization/perso_configuration) used to calculate the recommendation results.